fnxctrl/Elixir_Phoenix-LiveView_TicTacToe/README.md

 # TicTacToe

-Unwinnable single player TicTacToe game implemented with Elixir GenServer and Phoenix LiveView with minimax algorithm.
+Unwinnable single player TicTacToe game implemented using Phoenix LiveView with state managed by a GenServer and computer moves calculated with a minimax algorithm.

+* Phoenix
+  * LiveView
 * Elixir
   * GenServer
-* Phoenix
-  * LiveView
 * minimax algorithm

 ## Setup